chetanngavali/chetanngavali/README.md

 root.chetan:~$ cat whoami.txt
 ```

-I'm a **Cybersecurity & Full-Stack Developer** from Pune, India, specializing in **offensive security**, **IoT protocol research**, and building **secure, production-grade web applications**.
+I'm a **Cybersecurity & Full-Stack Developer** from Nashik, India, specializing in **offensive security**, **IoT protocol research**, and building **secure, production-grade web applications**.
 I bridge the gap between security and development — writing code that is both functional and resilient.

 - 🔐 Skilled in **penetration testing**, **web vulnerability scanning**, and **MITM attack research**
 - 🌐 Full-stack experience with **React, Next.js, Node.js, and PostgreSQL**